-Quantock Barns are nestled amidst the beautiful Somerset countryside at the foot of the Quantock Hills; they started life as part of a working dairy farm and have now been thoughtfully converted into luxury large group holiday accommodation, sleeping 14 guests in 7 bedrooms.
+Set in a rural location on a diversified working farm at the foot of the Quantock Hills in Somerset, these centuries old barns have been thoughtfully converted into luxury large group holiday accommodation, sleeping 14 guests in 7 bedrooms.
 The barns retain much traditional charm and are most aptly named - The Grazing Paddock, Wagon Wheel, and The Shire Horse for instance.
 Quantock Barns are comprised of a main barn, The Wagon House, and 5 smaller self-contained suites which all open onto a big paved courtyard with outdoor seating and a barbecue.
 There are 4 further self contained barns (3 sleeping 2 people, and 1 sleeping 4) available should your party exceed 14 - please see our Extras page for details.

 This is the perfect solution for a big party where individuals appreciate personal space, whilst allowing the entire party to congregate for more sociable times.
 Much thought has gone into creating accommodation that is very separate but retains a good sense of 'togetherness' as a group, and all suites are beautifully finished to a high standard, with plenty of space and natural light.